 I used the flat side of my meat pounder to flatten the cookies and that worked out great…no buttering the surface and no sticking.
 I was worried that the peanut butter would ooze out when I flattened the cookies but that didn’t happen.
 I love the sugar coating too…that helped lend that nice crisp to the finished cookie.

-These chocolate peanut butter cookies have a good flavor and people who don’t know that there’s some peanut butter in the middle were pleasantly surprised.
+These chocolate peanut butter cookies, which I know as magic in the middle cookies, have a good flavor, and people who didn’t know that there’s some peanut butter in the middle were pleasantly surprised.